Houseplant Care: What’s Wrong with My Croton Petra?

-There can be many causes to what’s wrong with your Croton Petra, but don’t worry Plant Mom is here to help!
-I’ve outlined several common issues, and offered some solutions to get your plant back in shape.
+There can be many causes to what’s wrong with your Croton Petra, but don’t worry the Grow-How™ Team is here to help!
+We’ve outlined several common issues, and offered some solutions to get your plant back in shape.
 Luckily, the Croton Petra is tough, so even if your plant has lost all its leaves, don’t lose hope!

 – Dropping leaves

 Leaf drop on a Croton Petra can be expected anytime the plant is stressed or out of balance.
 Crotons do not like change, so if you change its location or transplanted your Croton, shock will set in and usually cause leaf loss.

 How to fix it: